paroi-tech/direct-vuex/README.md

 ### Create the store

 The store is implemented in the same way as usual (ie. without typing).

-A minor detail anyway: It is necessary to append `as const` at the end of store and module implementation objects.
+However, it is necessary to append `as const` at the end of store and module implementation objects.
 It will help direct-vuex to better infer types.

-Then, create the store:
+Create the store:

     import Vue from "vue"
     import Vuex from "vuex"